foundriesio/docs/source/reference-manual/linux/linux-lmp-fs.rst

    * As soon as OSTree detects a change in this directory, it performs a 3-way merge using the old default configuration, the active system's ``/etc``, and the new default configuration.
 This is then not covered by OTA anymore.

-   * For the reason above, Foundries.io do not recommend setting system configurations in this directory.
+   * For the reason above, we do not recommend nor support setting system configurations in this directory.
 It is more reliable to set critical configurations under ``/usr/lib`` as that is always covered by OTA.

 .. _ref-linux-lmp-fs-important-files: